shmuhammadd/NaijaSenti/sections/annotated_twitter_corpus.md

 <div align="justify">

+NOTE: We are doing some update, and we will upload it soon !!!

 We manually annotated the dataset in four major Nigerian languages (Hausa, Igbo, Nigerian-Pidgin, and Yoruba) by three annotators.
 Below is the information about the dataset in each languages (#positive tweets, #negativc tweets, #neutral tweets).
 We also manually annotated the dataset and classified the tweets if they were code-mixed (e.g., a mix of Hausa and English or Hausa and Yoruba) or monolingual.